Skip to main content Skip to footer

 The Martin D-28

-The Debut of the D-28
+The Early History of the Martin D-28

 In 1931, the Ditson company was sold, and the dreadnought body size, which had been exclusive to them, reverted to C.F.
 Martin & Company.
 The dreadnought body created a new, louder, fuller and deeper sound than smaller bodies had, with the superior projection needed to be heard in theaters that were devoted to popular entertainments.
 However, Martin was still somewhat resistant to building what they considered to be a "bass guitar," feeling that the smaller body sizes had a more balanced tone.
 There was enough demand for the instrument that they built the guitars but refrained from listing the model in their catalog.
 The first run of D-28s in 1931, in fact, though they all bore the Martin name and a newly created gold headstock logo decal, was sold exclusively to the Chicago Musical Instrument Company.
 For the next several years, the D-size body was only sold to a handful of specific dealers and to performing artists who knew what to ask for.
 It would be 1935 before the D-28 officially appeared in Martin's printed catalog and price list.
 Ever since that debut, it became and has persisted as one of the top-selling premium acoustic guitars around the world.